 And as part of talking about your position, you talk about different positions you’ve held at different times in your life – tomboy, butch lesbian, thinking about trans but not having surgery, rejecting then embracing ‘queer’, becoming queer butch.
 It’s a very moving and frank - and also a very three-dimensional -- account of intersectionality, and of assemblages of gender, in their wider social context.
 Why was it important to you to write about your personal history in this book, and was it difficult?

-It didn't it didn't come easily to me, I have to say.
+It didn't come easily to me, I have to say.
 Although people who might have seen me talk at big events might think that I'm quite full of myself, or quite happy to talk about myself or to be the centre of attention, for me the issues are the most important.
 I usually don't see why I should have to, in effect, ‘send myself’ into them.
 I also object to these narratives we see in our culture, so often, which is that you have to have personal experience of something before you can care about it.
 I think that narrative is very widespread.
 You’ll see people doing something for charity because they or a loved one have been personally affected by it; or you'll see people saying oh, since a friend or whoever has been sexually assaulted or in a domestic abuse relationship, now I'm really passionate about campaigning against it.
 I think that's actually something that we need to get over as a society.
 We shouldn't have to wait until any of us have personal experience of some sort of injustice or tragedy before we can see that the injustice and the tragedy is wrong and that we should try to do something about it.
-So that’s why I don't usually like to send myself into things: instead, I usually like to say, right, here are the issues: we should all care about these issues.
+So that’s why I don't usually like to centre myself in things: instead, I usually like to say, right, here are the issues: we should all care about these issues.